OverLang-Venture-Partners/LLMRouter/README.md

 | `knnmultiroundrouter` | ✅ | ✅ | KNN-based agentic router for complex tasks | [📖](llmrouter/models/knnmultiroundrouter/README.md) |
 | `llmmultiroundrouter` | N/A | ✅ | LLM-based agentic router for complex tasks | [📖](llmrouter/models/llmmultiroundrouter/README.md) |

-## Get Started
+## Get Started 🚀

 ### Installation

+#### Install from source

-Clone the repository and install from source using a virtual environment (e.g., with anaconda3):
+Clone the repository and install in editable mode using a virtual environment (e.g., with anaconda3):

 ```bash
 # Clone the repository